Yuyuyamio/LOG-LIO-Reproduction-and-Analysis/README.md

 * `door_02` is not used as a full pose evaluation sequence because its quaternion fields are invalid.
 * Rotation APE/RPE is not reported because the ground-truth orientation frame and LOG-LIO output frame require further verification.
 * The no-surfel experiment is a small ablation on one indoor sequence only.
-* FAST-LIO / FAST-LIO2 comparison was investigated but not included as a final result.

 ## Main Documentation